 Acoustic guitars come with both steel and nylon strings.
 Most of the guitars having nylon strings are referred to as classical guitars.
 Acoustic guitars with steel strings are often called steel-string acoustic.

-Here we have listed some of the differences between the guitars have steel strings and the ones having nylon strings.
+Here we have listed some of the differences between the guitars have steel strings and the ones having nylon strings (Nylon String vs Steel String).
 We have also provided the benefits of each string.

 1. Sound Effect